 We now develop tests of independence for tables in which the observations are classified in two different ways, known as two-way tables.
-The test statistics are similar to previous likelihood ratio $(G^2)$ and chi-square $(X^2)$ goodness-of-fit tests.
+The test statistics are similar to previous likelihood ratio (G^2) and chi-square (X^2) goodnessof-fit tests, and use the multinomial distribution to model the observations.
 Because the null hypothesis is different for tests of independence, however, the expected frequencies are calculated differently as are the degrees of freedom.
 Further details are provided in Agresti (1990).

 We first examine how the expected frequencies are constructed for tests of independence, but these calculations will require estimates of the probabilities for certain events.
 Recall the Table 20.2 example where amphibians were sampled and classified by species and infection status.
 What is the overall probability of sampling species A, regardless of infection status?
-Let the quantity $p{+1}$ stand for this probability, where the + symbol indicates the overall probability combining infected and uninfected individuals while '1' stands for the first column in Table 20.2, which is species A. We can estimate this probability by summing the number of infected and uninfected individuals for species A and dividing by the sample size n.
-If we let $O{+1}$ stand for this sum, we have
+Let the quantity p{+1} stand for this probability, where the + symbol indicates the overall probability combining infected and uninfected individuals while '1' stands for the first column in Table 20.2, which is species A. We can estimate this probability by summing the number of infected and uninfected individuals for species A and dividing by the sample size n.
+If we let O{+1} stand for this sum, we have

-$$\hat{p}{+1} = \frac{O{+1}}{n} = \frac{25}{150} = 0.167. \tag{20.47}$$
+$$\hat{p}{+1} = \frac{O{+1}}{n} = \frac{25}{150} = 0.167.$$ (20.47)